Healthcare Information Technology

 - Accountable Care Organization, Health Home and other patient-centered initiatives require clinical health information from all points of care to allow for care coordination and to measure and reward performance.

-- State Innovation Model (SIM) grants, presents a unique opportunity for states to plan, test and implement innovative changes to their state Medicaid programs and the large-scale state initiatives developed under these grants all have some connection to HIT.
+- State Innovation Model (SIM) grants present a unique opportunity for states to plan, test and implement innovative changes to their state Medicaid programs and the large-scale state initiatives developed under these grants all have some connection to HIT.

 While there are unprecedented levels of funding, guidance and program opportunities at the state and federal levels related to HIT, states will face many challenges developing their HIT infrastructure.
 Once a state begins to have the necessary HIT infrastructure, states will face subsequent challenges in leveraging and coordinating the HIT infrastructure across the portfolio of state health and social services programs.
 States have an opportunity to transform their health and social services programs through HIT and achieve improvements in care and program efficiency but must take a measured and strategic approach to implementing and optimizing HIT.